Douglass Models & Vulcan of Kendal**** Material in this section was most recently updated in October 2024 ****

 Illustrations D14-D16.
 Extracts from a 1958 Douglass Models catalogue.

-I understand from Alan O'Rourke that the prototype for the Douglass loco Dalriada shown below was from the same Irish railway as 'Lady Boyd' shown in the drawing above.
+I understand from Alan O'Rourke that the prototype for the Douglass loco 'Dalriada' shown below was from the same Irish railway as 'Lady Boyd' shown in the drawing above.
 It was one of two Black Hawthorn 0-6-0 STs built in 1880 that ran on the Ballycastle Railway.
 Alan has explained that a third loco, the slightly smaller 'Lady Boyd', was built in 1879, and was acquired from the contractors who built the line.
-He has reported on Dalriada's construction and background in a 2023 article in New Irish Lines ('Dalriada: a vintage Irish 00n3 model', 10, 2, pages 42-43).
-This includes helpful details about materials, construction, and the mechanism that was utilised.
-Having calculated the present-day equivalent for the prices charged by Douglass when these models were made, Alan has suggested that they were aimed at the higher end of the market.
+He has reported on Dalriada's construction and background in an article,'Dalriada: a vintage Irish 00n3 model'.
+This appeared in the November 2023 issue of New Irish Lines (10, 2, pages 42-43).
+It includes helpful details about materials, construction, and the mechanism that was utilised.
+The article can be found in the archive at https://newirishlines.org/archive/ Having calculated the present-day equivalent for the prices charged by Douglass when these models were made, Alan has suggested that they were aimed at the higher end of the market.
 With his permission we reproduce below not only his photographs but also some of his specific comments on Dalriada's construction and materials.

 Illustrations VKE1a and VKE1b A Vulcan of Kendal rebuild of a Bassett-Lowke 4-4-0 tender loco, together with the mechanism.

-Illustrations VKE3a and VKE3b Two more photos of the J39 pictured in Illustration VKE2.
+Illustrations VKE3a and VKE3b.
+Two more photos of the J39 pictured in Illustration VKE2.
 The lower image is just to show the company's painted or transferred label as applied when at Kendal.
+In our page on Bond's locos we show a J39 by Vulcan that would have been sold through Bond's.

 Illustrations VKE4a and VKE4b.
 Two Vulcan advertisements from 1971.